Jin dynasty (1115–1234): Xizong (1135–1150)

 After Emperor Taizong of Jin died in 1135, he was succeeded by Hela (posthumously Emperor Xizong of Jin), a grandson of Emperor Taizu of Jin.
 Hela was much less favorable towards Liu Yu than his predecessor.
 He demoted Liu Yu from emperor of Great Qi to the rank of prince and abolished the state of Great Qi in 1137.
 Liu Yu lived out the rest of his life in supervised retirement at Linhuang.

 A peace treaty with the Song was finalized on 11 October 1142.
 There was a preliminary peace in 1139 when the Jin returned Shaanxi and Henan to the Song but this was short lived.
 In 1140, the Jin retook Shaanxi and Henan and sent troops south of the Yellow River.
 The Southern Song court, based in Hangzhou since 1138, sought to appease the Jin by eliminating the revanchist faction.
 Due to the machinations of Qin Hui, who has the ears of the emperor, the Song general who had experienced the most success in fighting back against the Jin, Yue Fei, was put to death in 1141.
 In October 1141, the Jin general Wanyan Zongbi (Jin Wuzhu), the fourth son of Aguda, offered to make the Huai River the border between the two states.
 The Song agreed to the terms of the Treaty of Shaoxing, which stipulated that the entire course of the Huai River would become the new border, Tangzhou and Dengzhou would be ceded to the Jin, 250,000 ounces of silver and silk would be paid annually to the Jin as tribute, no garrisons could be constructed on the side of the Song border, and the Song would not pursue criminals north of the border but would surrender criminals to the Jin.
 In return, the Jin withdrew their armies and promised to return the coffin of Huizong and the empresses.
 The treaty was couched in terms of vassalage with the Jin addressed as "Your superior state" investing Emperor Gaozong of Song as ruler of the Song.
 With the finalization of the treaty, the Jin had fully conquered northern China and the Central Plains.
-The political and economic center started shifting south as more Jurchens settling in northern China and larger numbers of Han Chinese were integrated into the state.
+The political and economic centre started shifting south as more Jurchens settling in northern China and larger numbers of Han Chinese were integrated into the state.

 After taking over northern China, the Jin became increasingly sinicised.
 Over the span of 20 years, the new Jurchen ruling class constituted around half of a larger pattern of migration southward into northern China.
-There, many Jurchens were granted land, which was then organised around a social structure based on hereditary military units: a mouke ('company') was a unit consisting of 300 households, and groups of 7–10 moukes were further organised into meng-an ('battalions').
+There, many Jurchens were granted land, which was then organised around a social structure based on hereditary military units: a ('company') was a unit consisting of 300 households, and groups of 7–10 were further organised into ('battalions').